Mission Statement of the Department of Computer Science

 Program Educational Objectives

-Three to five years after graduation, graduates of the USM Computer Science Program have achieved appropriate success in their chosen field in industry and/or academia through their:
+Three to five years after graduation, graduates of the USM Computer Science Program have achieved appropriate success in their chosen field of application in industry, government and/or academia through their:

-- Knowledge of computer science applicable to their work place.
+- Demonstrated knowledge of computer science appropriate to their work place.

 - Demonstrated ability to create well-designed software solutions for complicated application and technical problems.